Speakers

 Energy efficiency through material selection

-The highest form of energy efficiency is usually not having to convert any energy.
-But when we convert energy, it is mostly for movement or for heat Management (heating, cooling).
-In the case of moving bodies, the "consumption" of energy depends on their mass, which is why lighter materials are to be preferred; is that really always true?
-Foam-like materials are the first choice for efficient heat utilization.
-But not only!
+The highest form of energy efficiency is usually not having to convert energy.
+But when we do convert energy, it is usually for movement or for heat Management (heating, cooling).
+In moving bodies, the energy "consumption" depends on their mass, which is why lighter materials are preferable; does this really always apply?
+The first choice for efficient heat utilization is foam-like materials.
+But not only that!

-Target group: Pupils from MINT schools, especially from MINT advanced courses; Science teachers, school community, development associations, adult education centers, advanced training centers for chemistry teachers, SEC (annual meeting, science forum, SEC lecturer)
+Target group: Students from MINT schools, especially from MINT advanced courses; science teachers, school community, support associations, adult education centers, chemistry teacher training centers, SEC (annual meeting, science forum, SEC lecturer)

 Duration: 45-60 minutes